Homemade Advent Calendar

-December 1st is just a few days away, marking the first day of Advent Calendars!
+December 1st is coming up, marking the first day of Advent Calendars!
 Our family loves this tradition and looks forward to it every year.
 I wanted to share with you one more handmade Advent Calendar I created using tiny boxes and paper.
-This calendar was so much fun to create – I didn’t have any plan in mind, so there isn’t a step-by-step tutorial, just pictures showing how it all came together!

 When I found the paper stack “Celebrate Christmas” by Echo Park Paper Co., I knew it would be perfect for this type of Advent Calendar.
 The stack even came with a sheet of paper divided into 2″ squares with numbers 1-24 on it.
-The mini boxes I had purchased for my other Advent Calendars fit these paper numbers perfectly!
-The boxes also fit perfectly on a random wooden sign I had purchased on sale from Joann Fabrics months ago!
+These mini boxes worked perfectly and fit into a wooden sign I had purchased on sale from Joann Fabrics months ago!
 So needless to say, this calendar just fell into place and I’m so happy it did because I love it!

 Creating the winter wonderland on top of the calendar out of paper was my favorite part.
 The paper stack came with such sweet Christmas stickers I wanted to use them somewhere on the calendar.

 Below you can see how my Advent Calendar started out – as a sign for carrots!
-I often buy these types of signs when I find them on super sale at Joann Fabrics – always with the intention of making them into something completely different.
+I like to buy signs when I find them on super sale at Joann Fabrics – always with the intention of making them into something completely different.

 I love how magical this calendar turned out.
 It can be hung or leaned against the wall.
 You can create something similar using any size wooden frame.
 I normally do 25 boxes for my Advent Calendars, but only 24 boxes would fit.
 Depending on the size of your frame, you may be able to do a different arrangement and fit 25 boxes.